chubykin/V1-HVA-oscillations/README.md

 # V1-HVA-oscillations
-Data Analysis of V1 and HVA oscillations
+Data analysis scripts of V1 and HVA oscillations